Mil-ex/Mil-ex/README.md

 # 🚀 Welcome to My Orbit 🌌

-### Hi, I'm Alex — an engineer with an aerospace background and a passion for tech tinkering.
+### Hi, I'm Alex - an engineer with an aerospace background and a passion for tech tinkering :)

 I love building things where **code, data, and hardware** intersect.
 While my background is in aerospace, a lot of my day-to-day curiosity lives in machine learning, automation, and connecting physical systems with software.